-Also known as a Frenchie Staff, the offspring take the power and strength from the parent American Staffy and the affectionate, playful character of the French bulldog.
-Read more to discover the main characteristics, personality and needs of this ideal companion dog.
+Also known as a Frenchie Staff, this crossbreed takes the power and strength from its parent breed the Staffordshire Bull Terrier and the affectionate, playful character of the French Bulldog.
+Let's meet the parent breeds:

-American Staffordshire terrier -The ancestry of the Staffordshire terrier begins in the 19th century in England.
+The ancestry of the Staffordshire terrier begins in the 19th century in England.
 Around this time, dog breeders were producing muscular, active dogs by using the Bulldog and several other terrier breeds.
 As a result of this union, the Staffordshire bull terrier was produced.
-After importing this breed to the USA, where its body and shape was modified through breeding and weight gain, the species was given the title American Staffordshire.
-During the 1900s, when fighting sports involving dogs were banned, the breed was divided into two groups.
-First of all, the Pit Bull terrier was used for non- show events.
-In contrast, the show group was known as the American Staffordshire.
-This breed was certified in 1936 by the American Kennel Club.

 Lifespan: Around 10 to 12 years

 The French Bulldog cross Staffy temperament and personality

 The French Bulldog cross Staffy is an intelligent, happy dog that makes a great family pet.
 Usually very obedient and always aiming to please their owners.
 If you are someone who has owned dogs previously and have experience of their needs, you should be fine with a French Bulldog cross Staffy.
 Certainly, as they are quite sociable dogs, they love to feel as though they’re part of the family but ignore him at your peril.